Water Day on the Hill

 Canada’s Water Security

 For many Canadians, “water” evokes and iconic symbol of an abundant and renewable national resource.
 However, information from the science community is signaling that freshwater patterns in Canada do not match this image and that complex decisions around water security are on the horizon for Canada.

-In partnership with Canada’s Chief Science Advisor, the Global Institute for Water Security at the University of Saskatchewan is bringing scientists and researchers from across Canada to Ottawa to meet with parliamentarians and senior federal officials to raise awareness about issues around water security for Canada, and share information on how scientific knowledge can inform decision-making.
+In partnership with Canada’s Chief Science Advisor, the Global Institute for Water Security at the University of Saskatchewan brought scientists and researchers from across Canada to Ottawa to meet with parliamentarians and senior federal officials to raise awareness about issues around water security for Canada, and share information on how scientific knowledge can inform decision-making.

-You will have an opportunity to discuss:
+They had an opportunity to discuss: